abapGit/docs.abapgit.org/src/user-guide/setup/ssl-setup.md

 As a default, abapGit uses an anonymous client connection (`ANONYM - SSL Client (Anonymous)`).
 A secure connection requires that the Git server certificate is available in the certificate list.
 The certificate must also be valid!

-First, download the server certificates to you local machine.
+First, download the server certificates to your local machine.
 Then import and add these certificates to your SAP system.

 [Trust Manager in SAP Documentation](https://help.sap.com/docs/SAP_NETWEAVER_750/280f016edb8049e998237fcbd80558e7/4c5bdb17f85640f1e10000000a42189c.html)